Bosnia and Herzegovina Real Estate Guide Bosnia and Herzegovina

 How is the ownership of Real Estate evidenced in your jurisdiction?

-Ownership over real estate is acquired upon registration of the ownership in the relevant land registry.
+Ownership over real estate is acquired upon registration of the ownership in the relevant land registry i.e. public records on the real property.

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?

-No, it is not possible to keep the identity owners of real estate confidential, since the land registry is a public registry to which any interested party may access.
+No, it is not possible to keep the identity of owners of real estate confidential, since relevant registries of the real estate are public registries to which any interested party have free access and request the official excerpts from these registries

 Search by: